What's the mainstream version of what you do?

 My own example:

-I'm an alternative to the typical internet marketing expert, who teaches quick profits (which are unrealistic for 95% of their students), often to the detriment of the long-term trust and viability of one's audience, business, health, relationship, and spiritual integrity...
+I'm an alternative to the typical internet marketing expert, who teaches quick profits which are unreliable and unrealistic, and often to the detriment of the long-term trust and viability of one's audience, business, health, relationship, and spiritual integrity...

-Prospective clients seek me out often after they have become deeply turned off by that conventional, money-driven marketing expert and their strategies... (and unfortunately, after some have already being taken for thousands of dollars.)
+Prospective clients seek me out often after they have become turned off by that conventional, money-driven marketing expert and their strategies... and unfortunately, after some of them have being taken for thousands of dollars by buying other programs and trainings.

-By the time they come to me, they've gotten wiser to what business strategies they truly don't resonate with, and now, are less likely to be sucked in again by those conventional methods.
-They are seeking an alternative that feels true, that is aligned with their integrity and sense of service.
+By the time they come to me, they've gotten wiser to what business strategies they don't resonate with (even if those strategies "sound" amazing), and now, are less likely to be sucked in again by those methods.
+They are seeking an alternative that feels true, that is deeply aligned with their integrity and sense of service.

 In summary, I'm a marketing consultant (mainstream title) who helps service providers gain new clients (mainstream benefit) through conscious and heart-based methods (what makes me unique from the mainstream).
 Clients love working with me after they've realized that typical marketing methods don't feel aligned with their higher purpose (when clients seek me out.)